 - 2 teaspoons Caribbean seasoning

-- 8 small rolls split & lightly toasted if desired
+- 8 small slider rolls split & lightly toasted if desired

 - Line a large baking sheet with parchment paper, silpat, or aluminum foil that has been sprayed with nonstick cooking spray.